 German Apple Pancake

-- 1/3 cup flour see note below for GF version
+- 1/3 cup all-purpose flour see note below for GF version

 - 1/4 teaspoon kosher salt